Skip to main content

 Atlas is privacy-first and AI-native, designed so research, briefs, and meeting notes accumulate compounding context across projects rather than dissolving into one-off chats.
 Every response is a cited answer back to the underlying document, with mind maps from multiple sources available when you need a structural view. $20/mo Pro.
 Get started.

 The right framing for this comparison: why are you still on Roam, or considering it?
 If the answer is "the outliner UX specifically," Roam stays.
 If the answer is anything else, Obsidian probably wins.
 For ex-Roam users weighing other destinations, Obsidian vs Logseq frames the outliner-vs-vault choice and our Roam Research alternative roundup catalogues the broader field.
+For the broader option set, see Logseq alternatives.

 How we tested the migration path